 - Age 14-18

-- $1000 to the winner of the written category
+- $1000 to the winner of either a text or video story

 - Four $100 gift cards for the runners-up in either text or video